Wikia/guidelines/Fandom Creator/README.md

 Pull requests should contain a description of the new guideline and a date by which all feedback should be given.
 Pull requests can be merged on that date as long as:
 * At least one person has approved the PR or added an "LGTM" (looks good to me) comment
 * All requests for change have been addressed and/or all parties have agreed to disagree.
+* If there are differences in opinion, the majority rules.

 ## Updating legacy code to reflect new guidelines